 Curriculum Vitae (CV) Template

-By following a template, you'll be able to quickly create your curriculum vitae.
+By using a CV template, you'll be able to create your own curriculum vitae quickly.
 It will need to include a summary of your educational and academic background, as well as teaching and research experience, publications, presentations, awards, honors, and affiliations.

 What to Include in a CV

-While CVs are very common outside of the United States, within the US they are primarily reserved for academics and doctors.
+While CVs are very common outside of the United States, within the US they are primarily reserved for academics and those in medicine or scientific research.
 If you are applying for a job within the US, send a resume unless a CV is requested in the job posting.

 International Information to List